-The state of Ohio requires all teacher licensure candidates to pass a series of Ohio Assessments for Educators (OAEs).
-These tests assess professional, pedagogical, and content-area knowledge in order to be eligible for licensure.
+The state of Ohio requires all teacher licensure candidates to pass a series of Ohio Assessments for Educators (OAEs) before issuing an Ohio teacher license.
+These exams assess professional, pedagogical, and content-area knowledge.

 Candidates are required to have all OAEs passed before registering for student teaching courses.
+All OAE test scores must be received before spring registration opens in November.
 The passing score for all OAE assessment tests is 220.